The DRx SpectraLite FaceWare Pro is better than any facial I've had

 Why you can trust Woman & Home

-It makes sense for me to write a thorough Dr Dennis Gross DRx SpectraLite FaceWare Pro review.
-This intensive LED treatment has become one of my holy grail beauty products – and as a skincare minimalist, that's no mean feat.
+The Dr Dennis Gross DRx SpectraLite FaceWare Pro has become one of my holy grail beauty products and as a skincare minimalist, that's no mean feat.
+This intensive LED treatment has been truly transformative to my routine...

-The tool is known to be one of the best red light therapy devices on the market, something I can wholeheartedly attest to.
-It was a truly game-changing at-home light therapy for acne option when I was struggling with my skin.
-The difference it made was so noticeable after the first few uses that friends and near-strangers replied to my (shameless) Instagram Stories to ask about my new skincare routine.
+The tool is touted as one of the best red light therapy devices on the market, something I can wholeheartedly attest to.
+It was a game-changing at-home light therapy for acne option when I was struggling with my skin.
+The difference it made was so noticeable after the first few uses in fact, that friends and near-strangers replied to my (shameless) Instagram Stories to ask about my new skincare routine.

 Still, it's easy to take your favourites for granted.
-So I took a month-long break from using the mask before starting it up again to write a detailed Dr Dennis Gross DRx SpectraLite FaceWare Pro review packed with insights on the user experience and results.
-Here's what you need to know...
+So I took a month-long break from using the mask before starting it up again to write a detailed Dr Dennis Gross DRx SpectraLite FaceWare Pro review -packed with insights on the user experience and results.
+Here's what you need to know and where to invest in the luxe LED mask...

 Our beauty editor's full Dr Dennis Gross DRx SpectraLite FaceWare Pro review